 Leighton Park leads the UK for its work with the local community.
 Examples include our Sports Leaders' Award and Literacy Ambassadors programme.
-Students benefit from leadership opportunities and the proven boost to personal wellbeing from helping other people.
-We have won the national Independent Schools Association Award for Outstanding Local Community Engagement for the last two years running.
+You will benefit from leadership opportunities and the proven boost to personal wellbeing from helping other people.
+We won the national Independent Schools Association Award for Outstanding Local Community Engagement two years in a row.

-Within our School values are embedded into all interactions between students and between staff and students with inclusivity and respect at the heart of our community.
-Our Diversity, Equality and Inclusion Officer ensures that everyone has a voice and student led clubs such as SAGE, Debate Club and Amnesty International provide students with opportunities for more formal advocacy of under-represented groups.
+Within our School, values are embedded into all interactions between students and between staff and students, with inclusivity and respect at the heart of our community.
+Our Student-led clubs such as SAGE, Debate Club, Eco Schools Club and Amnesty International provide students with opportunities for more formal advocacy of under-represented groups.